 - Easy access to help the College CPD team is very experienced in assisting members with their CPD.
-Contact the team if you have any questions about program content, the online system My CPD, or if you are experiencing any difficulties meeting the requirements.
-The direct contact details are listed above. - An extended reporting period the program runs from 1 January to 31 December, with an extended reporting period for input to My CPD until 31 March of the following year. - Pro-rata CPD programs those who attain Fellowship part way through the year are provided with a tailored program of pro-rata requirements.
+Contact the team if you have any questions about program content, the online system MyCPD, or if you are experiencing any difficulties meeting the requirements.
+The direct contact details are listed above. - An extended reporting period the program runs from 1 January to 31 December, with an extended reporting period for input to MyCPD until 1 March of the following year. - Pro-rata CPD programs those who attain Fellowship part way through the year are provided with a tailored program of pro-rata requirements.
 Deferrals and pro-rata programs are also available for those unable to practice for all or part of a calendar year for various reasons, as outlined in the Exemptions Policy.
-There is more information on pages 40 and 41 of this guide. - Easy tracking with the online portal activities are logged via the online portal My CPD, accessed through the College website.
-You are encouraged to enter the activities as you do them, which will help you to track your progression throughout the year. - Tips and tricks to help you log your activities online My CPD step-by-step help is available within the system if you can't find what you need, please let the CPD team know as new ones can be added. - Accessible Statements and Certificates a Statement of Activity document can be downloaded at any time, through the My CPD system, with CPD Certificates available to download at the end of the extended reporting period.
+There is more information on pages 42 and 43. - Easy tracking with the online portal activities are logged via the online portal MyCPD, accessed through the College website.
+You are encouraged to enter the activities as you do them, which will help you to track your progression throughout the year. - Tips and tricks to help you log your activities online MyCPD step-by-step help is available within the system if you can't find what you need, please let the CPD team know as new ones can be added. - Accessible Statements and Certificates a Statement of Activity document can be downloaded at any time, through the MyCPD system, with CPD Certificates available to download at the end of the extended reporting period.